fusionjs/fusionjs/fusion-core/README.md

 * `Plugin: Object` - The result from calling `createPlugin` to be registered
 * `Value: any` - The value to be registered.
 Alternative to Plugin.

 Call this method to register a plugin into a FusionJS application.
-An optional token can be passed as the first argument to allow integrating the plugin into the FusionJS dependency injection system.
+Optionally pass a token as the first argument to allow integrating the plugin into the FusionJS dependency injection system.

 ##### app.middleware